 Sometimes, we only notice those passionate and infectious leaders, but who says quiet people can't speak out eloquently?

-As founders of this club, they wanted to gather a group of people and bring about some real change on Huili’s campus.
-Sustainable Huili aims to focus on the most overlooked but challenging sustainability issues around us.
+As founders of this club, they wanted to gather a group of people and bring about some real change on Hiba’s campus.
+Sustainable Hiba aims to focus on the most overlooked but challenging sustainability issues around us.
 After detailed research and consideration of the United Nations Sustainable Development Goals, Shanghai's environmental pollution levels and the Shanghai government's environmental goals, they created four topics for this semester's CCA: food waste, green travel, plastic products, and energy reduction.

 ▲Mary in well-prepared keynote speech